EconomicsFind a programme

 The Department of Economics carries out research into most of the major fields of economics.
 It has a distinctive focus and reputation, combining high-level advances in economic theory, structural modelling and econometrics with innovative research in public policy.
 The quality of the department's research has been evident in the most recent research assessments.
-In REF2014, the Department of Economics was ranked sixth in the UK, with a high proportion of its activity in the top category.
+In the Research Excellence Framework 2014, the Department of Economics was ranked sixth in the UK, with a high proportion of its research activity rated in the top category.

 Fees quoted are provisional, per annum and subject to annual increase.

-The Faculty of Social Sciences and Law has a quota allocation of 1+3 and +3 ESRC scholarships.
+The Faculty of Social Sciences and Law has a quota of 1+3 and +3 ESRC scholarships.